3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 This command allows you to push all your local branches into the specified remote.

-## Route 2: Cloning a Github Repository onto your local machine
+## 4. Route B: Cloning a Github Repository onto your local machine

 Imagine your friend, or someone else has created an online repository on Github, with some prexisting files in it already.
 This route will explain how you might collaborate with your friend to work the existing repository, **OR** create your own copy of the repository and work on it yourself.

-### Forking a repository
+### 4.1.
+Forking a repository

 This step is applicable if you want to create your own copy of the repository, without affecting the original repository.
 Note that if you already have edit rights to the repository and want to edit it directly, you do not need to do this step.
 Let us first begin by understanding what forking is.